MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-25-transaction-processing.md

 ### @TRANCOUNT and savepoints

+savepoints:
-@@ TRANCOUNT returns the number of BEGIN TRAN statements that are active in your current connection
+@@TRANCOUNT returns the number of BEGIN TRAN statements that are active in your current connection
 Returns:

 - 0 -> no open transactions